Social Justice Studies

 Social Justice Studies Minor Requirements (minimum 19 credits)

 Note: Due to the interdisciplinary nature of the minor, no more than 1 course can count toward both the social justice studies minor and other major(s)/ minor(s).
 Additionally, this minor requires a minimum of four disciplines represented, as indicated by program prefix, to ensure interdisciplinary work toward the minor requirements.
-The SJS prefix in not included as one of the four disciplines required.
+The SJST prefix is among the disciplines that can fulfill this requirement, although this does not include either SJST 392 or 499.

 BIOL 210 Epidemiology (3)